 - Sea salt and freshly ground black pepper

-- 3. Heat a grill pan or cast-iron skillet over medium-high heat until hot.
+- Heat a grill pan or cast-iron skillet over medium-high heat until hot.
 Remove the steak from the marinade and season both sides to taste with salt and pepper.
 Cook the steak for 3 to 4 minutes per side for medium-rare.
-Transfer the steak to a cutting board, cover it loosely with foil to keep warm, and allow it to rest for about 5 minutes before slicing.
+Move the steak to a cutting board, cover it loosely with foil to keep warm and allow it to rest for about 5 minutes before slicing.

-- 4. To serve, thinly slice the steak diagonally against the grain and put the steak slices on a platter.
-Drizzle the meat with the reserved marinade and arrange the lettuce leaves around the platter.
+- To serve, thinly slice the steak diagonally against the grain and put the steak slices on a platter.
+Drizzle the meat with the reserved marinade and arrange the lettuce leaves, sliced red pepper, carrot, and cilantro around the platter.

 *What is tamarind?If you eat Thai food, you've definitely tried tamarind.
 Also used in Indian, Pakistani, Middle Eastern, Vietnamese, and all sorts of other national cuisines, tamarind is more popular than you might know.
 Those sweet, sour, brown candies that you get after Japanese food?
 That's tamarind.
 A hardwood tree that grows in most tropical regions—Africa, India, and Pakistan are all major producers—it's used in most of its forms (raw, ripened, powdered) in lots of international cooking.
 You can't sub unripened, green fruit for ripened fruit, as the taste is dramatically different.
 For most home uses, a block of pulp or a jar of paste is probably the best bet.
 As far as a substitute goes, lime juice is pretty good, but you can also go with a 50-50 mix of vinegar and sugar.
 If you've come across a few recipes calling for tamarind paste, you wouldn't go astray to seek some out.
 It's pretty delish.